bacionejs/cat/README.md

 ---
 **Challenge**
-💡 Try to play jazz while jumping.
+💡 Try to make jazz music while jumping.
 There is no penalty for missing a rooftop.
 There is no score, level, mission or bad guys.